If you’re feeling overwhelmed by a big list of new years’ goals, start here.

-About a year later, my husband jumped on board randomly in the middle of the year, lost 30 lbs, started running, and started sleeping better than he had in years.
+About a year later, my husband jumped on board randomly in the middle of the year, lost 30 pounds, started running, and started sleeping better than he had in years.

 This is how we created new habits with just one small change

 It wasn’t until I read The Power of Habit by Charles Duhigg last year that I finally put a name with the concept that both my husband and I experienced.

 A keystone habit is “chain reactions that help other good habits take hold.” – Charles Duhigg

 The term is based off of the keystone in an arch — the most important stone that holds all the other stones in place.

 Charles Duhigg explains that a “keystone habit” is the habit that creates a domino effect.
 The idea is that you only have to change one thing for a lot of other good habits to fall into place.

 Seems kind of too good to be true, right?

 Actually it’s not!

 As I read this book, and learned about the Keystone Habit, I started pondering about my life shift back in August 2017 and discovered that I had experienced this very thing.